treasure-data/td-jdbc/README.md

 You can also use [td-client-java specific options](https://github.com/treasure-data/td-client-java/blob/master/README.md#configuration)

-* Create a `Connection` object `jdbc:td://api.treasuredata.com/(database name)`.
 * You can specify query engine type, `presto` (default), `hive` or `pig`.
 To run Hive query, specify `type=hive` in the URL or Properties object:

-When a SELECT statement is sent to the driver, the driver will issue the query to the cloud.
-The driver will regularly poll the job results while the jobs run on the cloud.
-The query may take several hours, we recommend that you use a background thread.

-When a INSERT statement is sent to the driver, the data is first buffered in local memory.
-The data is uploaded into the cloud every 5 minutes.
-Please note that the upload doesn't occur in realtime.
+# Internals

+When running a query (e.g. SELECT), the driver submits a job request to Treasure Data. td-jdbc periodically monitors the job progress and fetches the result after the job completion.

+For INSERT statement, td-jdbc buffers the data into local memory, then flushes it to Treasure Data every 5 minutes, so there will be a delay until your data becomes accessible in Treasure Data.

 ## Implementation Status

-Following methods have been implemented already.
+Following methods have been implemented.

 ### java.sql.Connection